ivans-innovation-lab-monorepos/my-company-backend/README.md

    - microservices applications
 - my-company-libs (libraries/components that are used by applications)

 Libraries are implemented in a separate maven projects and packaged independently into 'jar' archives.
-This promotes code sharing, reuse and it will enable us to apply microservices architecture style as an alternative to monolith style easier.
+This promotes code sharing, reuse and it will enable us to apply microservices architecture style as an alternative to a monolith style.

 ![My Company dependencies](https://github.com/ivans-innovation-lab-monorepos/my-company-backend/raw/master/my-company-dependencies.png)

-At this stage we have **[one deployment pipeline](https://circleci.com/gh/ivans-innovation-lab-monorepos/workflows/my-company-backend)** for all applications and libraries together.
+At this stage we have **[one deployment pipeline](https://circleci.com/gh/ivans-innovation-lab-monorepos/workflows/my-company-backend)** for all projects (apps & libs).
+In addition, all projects in the repository share the same dependencies.
+Hence, there are no version conflicts b/c everyone has to use the same/ the latest (snapshot) version.
+And you don't need to deal with a private maven repository when you just want to use your own libraries.

 ## Benefits